telerik/blazor-docs/common-features/data-binding/onread.md

 The [`DataSourceRequest` object](/blazor-ui/api/Telerik.DataSource.DataSourceRequest) provides information about the needed data.
 The question is how to retrieve this data most easily.
 Sometimes `OnRead` data binding is called "manual", but in most cases it doesn't have to be manual at all.
 The solution is **`ToDataSourceResult`**.

 The `ToDataSourceResult` extension method is able to extract the requested data items from `IEnumerable`, `IQueryable` and `DataTable`.
-The method is part of the [Telerik DataSource Extensions](/blazor-ui/api/Telerik.DataSource.Extensions.QueryableExtensions).
+The method is part of the [Telerik.DataSource.Extensions](/blazor-ui/api/Telerik.DataSource.Extensions) namespace.
 It expects a `DataSourceRequest` argument.

 `ToDataSourceResult` returns a [`DataSourceResult` object](/blazor-ui/api/Telerik.DataSource.DataSourceResult).
 Its most important properties are: